 From this point onwards, I just want to relax and avoid work for the rest of the night.

-Due to a difference in timezones, it’s shockingly common that I’ll end up writing emails or talking with clients/partners on Skype late into the evening.
+Due to the difference in timezones, I will often end up writing emails or talking with clients/partners on Skype late into the evening.
+My evening is their morning.
 Occasionally, if I’m bored, I’ll work late but I try to avoid that whenever possible.
 Then…it’s time to get 8 hours of sleep, and do it all again!

 So, that is a day in the life of a game developer.
 I’m sure there was less of the “making games” part than you expected.

 When running a business like this, there is so much work that goes on behind the scenes, and not all of that work is necessarily going to be creative or even directly related to your passion.
-Sometimes I have to answer a dozen emails before I can write a single line of code!
-The reality that too many people ignore is that you must fully commit to the business of making games before you can indulge your passion for making games.
+Sometimes I have to answer a dozen emails before I can write a single line of code…this just comes with the territory.

 Thanks for reading!